dmgudeman/CS1CQuickSort/README.md

 I used a library called JFreeChart to graph the results.

+In this project I successfully used an outside library downloading a jar file, integrating it into my eclipse project and successfully implementing it.
+I looked into projects that used Maven to build them but this proved a little too complicated as of now during my development (but should be doable given a little more coaxing).

+I first implemented the JFreeChart with Integer and doubles and then went back and re-implemented them with the Java.awt Point class.
+I enjoyed this because the last time I implemented the Point class I felt like I was just aping other code and this time I understood it much better.

 Here is a typical outcome of the first program.
 It is for an array size of 40K.